Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 According to Weese, the number of cases confirmed by PCR - 165 - is very small, especially for a country with a lot of feral cats.
 He also said that the rate of diagnosis based on questionnaires begs the question: Are more diagnoses due to a significant increase in the disease, a significant increase in testing, or both?

-He added: “I am not ruling out that this was a real epidemic or that this is a worrying new strain.
-We just don't know (or at least I don't).
-This work shows that we need to deal more with this issue."
+He added: "I'm not ruling out that this was a real epidemic or that this is a worrying new strain.
+We just don't know (or at least I don't know).
+This work shows that we need to look more closely at this issue."

 Introducing FCoV-23